Polio outbreak the ‘jolt’ needed to tackle falling child vaccine uptake, expert warns

-Polio outbreak is the ‘jolt’ needed to tackle falling child vaccine uptake ‘before it’s too late’, expert warns
+Polio outbreak is ‘jolt’ needed to tackle falling child vaccine uptake ‘before it’s too late’, expert warns

 ‘There has been a general downward trend in coverage in most childhood vaccines over the past 5-10 years,’ say scientific advisers to the government